Johnz86/DotnetMinimalApi/README.md

 # Minimal Web APIs in .Net

-Minimal APIs are architected to create HTTP APIs with minimal footprint.
+Minimal APIs are architected to create HTTP APIs with minimal code footprint.
 They include only the minimum files, features, and dependencies.
 In .Net world it usually means Web APIs without use of MVC Controller subclass.

 ## Reference